cdsittampalam/documentation/docs/Partner API.md

 * the URL of the full path.
 * the nonce (or number) that is generated for cryptographic purposes.
-* the payload (body) for POST/PUT requests that contained added data.
+* the payload (body) for POST/PUT requests that contain added data.

 The following http headers are added to each request: